sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/troubleshooting.md

 ## Best Practices

 - Use meaningful and descriptive names for your async APIs, topics, and subscriptions to improve readability and maintainability.
-- Implement proper security measures, such as authentication and authorization, to protect your async APIs and restrict access to authorised clients only.
+- Implement proper security measures, such as authentication and authorization, to protect your async APIs and restrict access to authorized clients only.
 - Set appropriate rate limits and quotas to prevent abuse and ensure fair usage of the async API resources.
 - Monitor the performance and health of your async APIs using Tyk's built-in analytics and monitoring capabilities.
 Set up alerts and notifications for critical events.
 - Version your async APIs to manage compatibility and enable seamless updates without disrupting existing clients.